mccright/rand-notes/Commercial_Surveillance_Notes.md

   * What drugs do you investigate / purchase?
   * What supplements do you investigate / purchase?
   * Do you exercise? (*When, where, how, how much...*)
+  * What are your: heart rate characteristics, EKG data, breathing rate, blood Oxygenation, hydration, body mass, etc.
+  * How much and when do you sleep?
   * Do you smoke/drink/etc.?
   * What types of medical professionals do you consult?
   * What medical treatments have you undergone? ...are you engaged in?